Forest-Protocols/medqa-poc-validator/README.md

 }
 ```

-`WriteSpeedTest` is a "Automated Performance Test".
-That means the code itself can do the test.
-But if your Protocol service cannot be tested with that approach, in case the outputs/results must be evaluated by real humans (e.g image generation, translation, video generation), you can use `HumanEvaluationTest` instead of `AbstractTest`.
+The `WriteSpeedTest` visible above is of an "Automated Performance Test" type.
+This type of tests is suitable for a) direct performance measurements (e.g., response time in milliseconds) or b) when a dataset of known ground truths (inputs and correspodning outputs) is available (e.g., classification tasks).
+But if your Protocol service cannot be tested with that approach, for instance in cases where the outputs/results must be evaluated by humans (e.g image generation, translation, video generation), you can use `HumanEvaluationTest` instead of `AbstractTest` class to derive your test class.

-In human evaluation test, once the test is started, it fetches the outputs from the service and save those outputs under `data/evaluations` directory as JSON files.
-Human evaluators need to submit their scores for the generated outputs within those files before the defined time runs out.
+In `HumanEvaluationTest`, once the test is started, the daemon fetches the outputs from the tested Service and saves them under `data/evaluations` directory as JSON files.
+Human evaluators need to submit their manual evaluation scores for the generated outputs and the files need to be updated before the defined time runs out so that the daemon can read the file and use human evaluations as scores reported to the blockchain.

 A human evaluation test for a translation service would look like this: